Coming Soon 👀 At the beginning of April, you’ll be

 Hot water over the lid softens the sugars that are gluing the lid shut and reduces the vacuum holding the lid down.

-Billy Yank 3 days ago
+Billy Yank about 2 months ago

 Opening a glass jar of iced tea for my wife is a real challenge.
 The 3 cm diameter lid has slick sides and is torqued down tight.
 A stillson wrench would be helpful, but I do not generally carry one in my pocket when dining out.

-cknoblo Premium Member 2 days ago
+cknoblo Premium Member about 2 months ago

 I have a jar opening device mounted under a cabinet.
 I just put the lid up into it and twist the jar while the device holds the lid.
 Works jars and bottles.
 Any size lid.
 Got mine from Amazon.